Giorgos-Karachristos/Object_Oriented_Programming/README.md

 # Object-Oriented Programming
-This repository contains the solutions to the exercises from the lab Object Oriented Programming
+This repository contains the solutions to the exercises from the lab Object-Oriented Programming

 ## Coding Rules:
 These are the rules I follow when implementing the exercises:
 1. I follow the description of each exercise exactly.
 2. All print outputs are written in English.
 3. I use getter methods to access private variables only when additional logic is required (e.g., calculation or validation).
 If no logic is needed, I access the variable directly within the class.

 ## Lab 1 Classes, Methods, Objects, Object Arrays
 ### Exercise 1: